jcob-ross/Sudoku-solver-generator-CSharp/README.md

                   eg. -f=foo.bar or --file=c:\deadbeef
                   Each board must be on separate line and in the same format as needed for --raw
 ```

+If opening in VS, use the `src/Sudoku.Windows/Sudoku.Windows.sln` file.